mobile hero

 Business Education

-We are back with another round of profit pearls from the people you want to hear from the most –– your peers.
-They’ll Take 5 minutes to tell you about something that is working well for them, and you’ll have ten minutes to engage and ask questions.
+We are back with another round of profit pearls from the people you want to hear from the most – your peers.
+They’ll Take 5 minutes to tell you about something that is working well for them, and you’ll have 10 minutes to engage and ask questions.
+Of course, there’s plenty of time at the NCPA 2024 Annual Convention for further one-on-one dialogue to follow up and learn more from each other.

 CONTINUING EDUCATION